doodboard/tutorial/README.md

 <br/>

 ![good soldering](https://cdn-learn.adafruit.com/assets/assets/000/001/978/large1024/tools_Header_Joints.jpg?1396777967)
-If you have any issues, first make sure your LEDs and diodes are oriented right, then check your soldering joints to see if they all look ok.
+If you have any issues, first make sure your LEDs and diodes are oriented right, then check your soldering joints to see if they all look OK.
 Here is a reference image in courtesy of adafruit.

 <br/>